SSyncropel Docs

 • spl version reports 0.27.2 or newer (when code-review-pair template + spl federation invite both ship).

-1. Boot two daemons
+1. Boot two instances

 In terminal A (alice):